 A home inspector will also test certain mechanical features of the home like their HVAC system, electricity, and water lines.

 It is most common for a client to request a home inspection after they’ve had their offer to purchase the home approved by the previous homeowner.
 With the exception of certain property contracts and documents, usually there is a two-week grace period that allows time for the home inspection to take place.
 This period is the time between the offer being accepted and the beginning of the closing process on the home.

 It is common for a home inspector to find at least one thing wrong with a client’s home, whether the issue is big or small the client must realize that this is normal.
 The point of the home inspection is to search for possible flaws in the home so that they can be properly corrected before the homeowners move in or the new homeowner can be prepared to handle them after moving in.
 Potential buyers can use flaws in the home as negotiation tools or as an excuse to walk away from the purchase.

-A home inspector will often label an issue as a “maintenance issue” if the issue is not making the home unsafe for the clients to move in; typically, the problems found don’t always have to be fixed right away; many are minor enough to be repaired in time or are only cosmetic.
+A home inspector will often label an issue as a “maintenance issue” if it does not make the home unsafe for the clients to move in.
+Typically, most problems found during a home inspection don’t require to be fixed right away; many are minor enough to be repaired in time or are only cosmetic.